sashahafner/CCPDA/README.md

 If you find this book useful, you can use the "watch" and "star" options at the upper right to keep up with development.

 # Requests and feedback
-Please use the "Issues" page to provide feedback or make a request.
+Please use the [Issues page](https://github.com/sashahafner/CCPDA/issues) to provide feedback or make a request.
 If your comment is not related to an existing issue, simply create a new issue.